Bowdoin College: Early years

 Bowdoin College was chartered in 1794 by the Massachusetts State Legislature and was later redirected under the jurisdiction of the Maine Legislature.
 It was named for former Massachusetts governor James Bowdoin, whose son James Bowdoin III was an early benefactor.

-Bowdoin began to develop in the 1820s, a decade in which Maine became an independent state as a result of the Missouri Compromise.
-The college graduated future U.S. President Franklin Pierce and two literary figures, Nathaniel Hawthorne and Henry Wadsworth Longfellow, both of whom graduated Phi Beta Kappa in 1825.
+Bowdoin began to develop in the 1820s when Maine became an independent state following the Missouri Compromise.
+Future U.S. President Franklin Pierce attended the school, along with Nathaniel Hawthorne and Henry Wadsworth Longfellow, who graduated Phi Beta Kappa in 1825.
 Pierce and Hawthorne began an official militia company called the 'Bowdoin Cadets'.
 The Phi Beta Kappa Society was active at Bowdoin before the Civil War and featured anti-slavery speakers.